sokolirasaha11/react-native-redux-app-dev/README.md

   - store / the folder will contain our redux and its components
   - navigation / the folder will contain the navigation screens.
 In general, it was possible not to create a separate folder for our project, but...

+  After creating the folders, I decided to immediately create page elements, but then I realized that this would lead to future refactoring and changed my mind and moved on to creating my application store.